viveksri15/architectureNotes/applicationArchitecure.md

 ## Techniques

-Software Architecture, design and development is an iterative process with following steps
+Software Architecture, design and development is an iterative process of steps focusing on discussing and improving candidate solutions with following steps

 1. Identify architecture objectives
 2. Identify key (business critical, high impact, etc.) scenarios convering all the required functionalities and users of the application.